 Purple mountain saxifrage (S. oppositifolia) develops reddish-purple, pink, or white flowers in early summer on a creeping plant that reaches only 1 inch tall.

-Creeping sedums adapt well to trough gardens.
+Creeping sedums adapt well to raised garden troughs.
 Also known as stonecrops, they form mats of succulent leaves, which may be green, red, purple, gray-green, or variegated.
 Flowers may be yellow or pink.

 Name: Sedum spp.